cyberomin/cyberomin.github.io/_posts/2020-12-05-happy-birthday-king-queen.md

 categories: business
 description: "Happy Birthday King & Queen"
 ---
 Every year, I try to write a letter to Lee, this year, I am writing to Livy too.
-If you want to read the previous ones, here is the link 1, 2, 3.
+If you want to read the previous ones, here are the links [1](https://cyberomin.github.io/life/2017/12/05/lee.html), [2](https://cyberomin.github.io/life/2018/12/05/lee.html), [3](https://cyberomin.github.io/life/2019/12/05/lee-at-three.html).

 The King is 4 and the Queen is 1.5.
 I can’t believe it’s been this long.
 The memories are still fresh, and it all feels like everything happened just yesterday.
 Lee, I remember that Sunday morning when your mum went into labour, I still remember rushing to gather the box with the hospital content.
 Everything happened so fast.
 I had